 Across the road from The Captain’s House and The Farmhouse is Arra Venton, a building of somewhat mixed parentage.
 It was once two buildings, a tiny NonConformist chapel and a smithy, both as satisfying in their simple granite construction as the farmsteads.
 Early in the 20th century, a cottage was added to its smithy end.
 In 1952, these three buildings were combined in an eccentric if imaginative fashion into a single dwelling.
 Soon after, it was altered again, and treated and painted in such a way that it rather spoiled the elemental landscape of which it is a part and, felt our founder, spoilt the outlook from the farmsteads across the road.
 So when it came on the market, he bought it to protect the grouping as whole (we would not be able to do so today) and restored it, to make it simple and unified again, looking out upon sea and wide moorland under the ever-changing Cornish skies.

-To read more about the history of Arra Venton please click here.
+To read the full history album for Arra Venton please click here.